RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Experiments

 \subsection{Future Work}

-Although FRS-Nets achieve an overall remarkable performance compared with existing methods, they still have several limitations.
-One of the problems is the increase in FLOPs due to the scale expansion of convolution filters, even though we have significantly reduced the number of parameters.
-Another one is the truncation of the infinite scale group due to limited practical resources, which affects the accuracy of equivariance.
-In future work, we will focus on alleviating the two issues to further improve the performance of FRS-Nets and make them more effective for clinical applications.
+Although RSF-Conv achieves a satisfactory performance, the truncation of the infinite scale group, due to the limited available resources, still severely affects the representation of equivariance, which is highly relevant to the ultimate segmentation performance.
+In future work, we will focus on alleviating the effects brought by scale truncation to further improve RSF-Conv and make it more effective for clinical applications.